 - “Take on the challenges and opportunities that life throws your way.
 Yes there will be risk involved, but that’s OK because the gains will outweigh the losses.”

-Daniella Di Santo, Senior Manager, Accenture Technology
+Daniella Di Santo, Senior Manager, Accenture

-For Daniella Di Santo, Senior Manager at Accenture Technology, mentorship is about inspiration, and seeking someone whose path you can replicate.
+For Daniella Di Santo, Senior Manager at Accenture Australia, mentorship is about inspiration, and seeking someone whose path you can replicate.
 “You need to find a role model to look up to and someone that is performing in a role you aspire to,” she suggests.
 “Find that person that you either like working with or like the way that they work.
 Ask your mentor for real, constructive feedback and maintain an open and honest relationship.”

 When asked about the importance of building a personal brand, Di Santo says she was once given this sage advice by a mentor of her own – “work out what you want to be famous for and do it.”
 She had a passion for testing and quality assurance – a discipline not exactly adored by many in the industry – but she committed to it and made it fun.